Guard your new Medicare ID card to avoid fraud

 To celebrate Older Americans month this May, we created a new Medicare-themed placemat.
 The Medicare ID fraud placemat includes information to help older adults spot and avoid fraud.

 The placemat is part of a series of consumer education placemats that meal service providers deliver to homebound seniors and senior meal sites.
 The placemats are free to download or order in bulk.
 This placemat also shares valuable information on the rollout of the new Medicare cards.

 - Order our Medicare ID fraud prevention and awareness placemats and share with people in your community.
 You can use the placemats year-round to help educate older adults and others about how to protect themselves against fraudsters.

-- Report Medicare fraud by calling 1-800-MEDICARE or through the Office of the Inspector General for the Department of Health and Human Services.
+- Report Medicare fraud by calling 1-800-MEDICARE or report online through the Office of the Inspector General for the Department of Health and Human Services.